CMB-BNU/PLAINS/README.md

 8. MaSuRCA
 9. MUMmer

-You can use conda to create a new environment and install Python3, Perl, BWA, SAMtools, BEDtools, MaSuRCA and MUMmer
+You can use conda to create a new environment and install Python 3+, Perl 5.8.0+, BWA, SAMtools, BEDtools, MaSuRCA and MUMmer

 **Install Centrifuge:**
 ```bash